hippie-cycling/CBFT/README.md

 - Bruteforce using 350k English words.
 - XOR decryptor and brute forcer.
 - Modulo addition and subtraction decryptor and brute forcer.
 - IoC based analysis.
+Range defined by the user.
 - Frequency based analysis.
+Sensibility defined by the user.

 To run the program, download the repository and launch main.py.